reena96/random_code_generator/README.md

 We have attempted to build a grammar based off on which we have programmed our Random Code Generator.

+## How to Run ##
+Run /src/main/java/generator/Main.java
+The newly created classes and interfaces will be created in the package of /src/main/java/newlyGeneratedCode

 ## Config ##

 #### ProgGen ####